open5gs/open5gs/docs/_docs/tutorial/05-roaming.md

 - Update scp.yaml

-The V-PLMN SCP needs TLS information to contact SEPP.
-The SCP can learn about SEPP during the discovery process, so we need to enable TLS on the client in the `defconfig` method.
+The V-PLMN SCP needs TLS information to connect SEPP.

+To connect SCP and NRF, the user directly specifies the client connection information in the configuration file.
+On the other hand, SEPP connection information can identify NF profile through NRF discovery function.

+TLS information for connecting SCP and NRF can be set directly by the user in the configuration file, but not in SEPP.
+Therefore, in order for SCP to connect to SEPP by TLS authentication, the default configuration method as shown below should be used.

 ```diff
 diff -u install/etc/open5gs/scp.yaml.old install/etc/open5gs/scp.yaml